rartificia/E-Hentai-gallery-downloader/README.md

 Summary:

 1. Collects the URLs of the target gallery.
-2. Downloads the images with wget and fetched urls.
+2. Downloads the images with fetched urls using wget.
 3. Archives the images with the title of the gallery.
 4. Erases temporal folder.